quangvn2508/portfolio/README.md

 }
 ```

 Unlike Projects, Activities tab in competition need to update frequently, therefore, a helper script (```helper/AddCompetition.py```) is needed to update the json file.
 The helper script ask each of the fields listed above with date entries splited into day, month, year to prevent misformatted date field.
+Often, when final ranking and number of participants unknown, blank input result in "???" which can later be modified with helper script (```helper/UpdateCompetition.py```).

 ## Profile